Quick Rigging Tool

 You don’t have to rig every joint in the skeleton.
 However, certain joints are required to be rigged if you want your rig to work correctly.
 These joints are colored blue in the Bones list:

-After you've finished adding joints to the Bones list, click Create prototype objects to generates sets of prototypes for these joints.
+After you've finished adding joints to the Bones list, click Add rig elements to generates sets of prototypes for these joints.

 Once the prototype rig is generated, close Quick Rigging Tool and go to the Rigging Tool window: